Chronopolis-Digital-Preservation/verifyall/README.md

 Thanks to Bernd Schlör <bernd.schloer@gwdg.de>

 ## configure
-Replace ens192 with the network interface to your storage
+$NET is the path to the statistics for the interface to your storage

-$LOG needs to be writable by whoever runs the monitor
+$LOG must be writable by whoever runs the monitor
 ```
 vi simple_network_monitor
 NET=/sys/class/net/ens192/statistics/rx_bytes